odamas/stat133-hws-fall17/Post_1/Post1_Olivier_Damas.md

     ## 2007-01-09     12.35     13.28    12.16      13.22   838036682
     ## 2007-01-10     13.54     13.97    13.35      13.86   739605951

-As you can see, the datafranme provides the opening, closing, lowest and highest price of Apple stock from 2007 to today.
+As you can see, the data frame provides the opening, closing, lowest and highest price of Apple stock from 2007 to today.
 You can change the date by adding y/m/d in the following form, see an example below:

 ``` r
 # add  from= and to= to set a scope